Aliases for JAK2 Gene

 JAK2 (Janus Kinase 2) is a Protein Coding gene.
-Diseases associated with JAK2 include essential thrombocythemia and jak2-related budd-chiari syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+Diseases associated with JAK2 include polycythemia vera, somatic and thrombocythemia 3.
+Among its related pathways are Adipocytokine signaling pathway and AGE-RAGE signaling pathway in diabetic complications.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TNK1.
+An important paralog of this gene is TYK2.

 UniProtKB/Swiss-Prot for JAK2 Gene

 Non-receptor tyrosine kinase involved in various processes such as cell growth, development, differentiation or histone modifications.
 Mediates essential signaling events in both innate and adaptive immunity.
-In the cytoplasm, plays a pivotal role in signal transduction via its association with type I receptors such as growth hormone (GHR), prolactin (PRLR), leptin (LEPR), erythropoietin (EPOR), thrombopoietin (THPO); or type II receptors including IFN-alpha, IFN-beta, IFN-gamma and multiple interleukins.
-Following ligand-binding to cell surface receptors, phosphorylates specific tyrosine residues on the cytoplasmic tails of the receptor, creating docking sites for STATs proteins.
+In the cytoplasm, plays a pivotal role in signal transduction via its association with type I receptors such as growth hormone (GHR), prolactin (PRLR), leptin (LEPR), erythropoietin (EPOR), thrombopoietin (THPO); or type II receptors including IFN-alpha, IFN-beta, IFN-gamma and multiple interleukins (PubMed:7615558).
+Following ligand-binding to cell surface receptors, phosphorylates specific tyrosine residues on the cytoplasmic tails of the receptor, creating docking sites for STATs proteins (PubMed:9618263).
 Subsequently, phosphorylates the STATs proteins once they are recruited to the receptor.
 Phosphorylated STATs then form homodimer or heterodimers and translocate to the nucleus to activate gene transcription.
 For example, cell stimulation with erythropoietin (EPO) during erythropoiesis leads to JAK2 autophosphorylation, activation, and its association with erythropoietin receptor (EPOR) that becomes phosphorylated in its cytoplasmic domain.
 Then, STAT5 (STAT5A or STAT5B) is recruited, phosphorylated and activated by JAK2.
 Once activated, dimerized STAT5 translocates into the nucleus and promotes the transcription of several essential genes involved in the modulation of erythropoiesis.
-In addition, JAK2 mediates angiotensin-2-induced ARHGEF1 phosphorylation.
-Plays a role in cell cycle by phosphorylating CDKN1B.
+In addition, JAK2 mediates angiotensin-2-induced ARHGEF1 phosphorylation (PubMed:20098430).
+Plays a role in cell cycle by phosphorylating CDKN1B (PubMed:21423214).
 Cooperates with TEC through reciprocal phosphorylation to mediate cytokine-driven activation of FOS transcription.
-In the nucleus, plays a key role in chromatin by specifically mediating phosphorylation of Tyr-41 of histone H3 (H3Y41ph), a specific tag that promotes exclusion of CBX5 (HP1 alpha) from chromatin.
+In the nucleus, plays a key role in chromatin by specifically mediating phosphorylation of Tyr-41 of histone H3 (H3Y41ph), a specific tag that promotes exclusion of CBX5 (HP1 alpha) from chromatin (PubMed:19783980).

 JAKs (or Janus kinases) are a family of tyrosine kinases that are associated with cytokine receptors.
 Upon receptor activation JAKs phosphorylate the transcription factors known as STATs and initiate the JAK-STAT signaling pathway.
 Four JAK family members have been identified.